-The Hart Canyon VV Compressor Station is in compliance with all applicable requirements affecting the facility, as has been demonstrated by the most recent semi-annual monitoring reports and annual compliance certification.
+The facility is in compliance with all applicable requirements, as has been demonstrated by the most recent semiannual monitoring reports and annual compliance certification.
 It is assumed that compliance with the Title V operating permit ensures compliance with the construction permit and New Mexico regulations.